 October 1, 2020 - U.S. Health Officials Urge Influenza and Pneumococcal Vaccination Amid COVID-19 Pandemic.

 September 30, 2020 - Study: A seven-year nationwide matched cohort study, the impact of 23‐valent pneumococcal polysaccharide vaccination on the frequency of pneumonia‐related hospitalization and survival in elderly patients with prostate cancer.

 September 27, 2020 - Study: Pneumococcal vaccine uptake and vaccine effectiveness in older adults with invasive pneumococcal disease in Germany.

-September 25, 2020 - The direct effect of pneumococcal conjugate vaccines on the invasive pneumococcal disease in children in the Latin American and Caribbean region (SIREVA 2006–17): a multicentre, retrospective observational study.
+September 25, 2020 - A multicentre, retrospective observational study is the direct effect of pneumococcal conjugate vaccines on the invasive pneumococcal disease in children in the Latin American and Caribbean region (SIREVA 2006–17).

 August 25, 2020 - The Lancet published: Assessing reduced-dose pneumococcal vaccine schedules in South Africa.

 August 25, 2020 - Immunogenicity of a single-dose compared with a two-dose primary series followed by a booster dose of ten-valent or 13-valent pneumococcal conjugate vaccine in South African children: an open-label, randomized, non-inferiority trial - The non-inferiority in post-booster immune responses following a single-dose compared with a 2-dose primary series of PCV13 or PCV10 indicates the potential for reducing PCV dosing schedules from a 2 + 1 to 1 + 1 series in low-income and middle-income settings with well-established PCV immunization programs.